juvlac/camerondata/README.md

 #> 1        0            110.
 30.6   178
 #> 2        1             75.1         121.
 452
 ```

+Finally, we can calculate the sample probabilities of each choice.
+These
+are simply how frequently each choice appears in our sample.
+You can see
+that 71.7% of the sample chose charter boat fishing.

 ``` r
 # Relative frequency in subsample